Last update: July 6th, 2021

 We use the information we have to verify accounts and activity, combat harmful conduct, detect and prevent spam and other bad experiences, maintain the integrity of Morgen.
 For example, we use data we have to investigate suspicious activity or violations of our terms or policies.

 We do not sell any of your information to anyone, and we never will.
 We also do not share your information with third-parties.
 However, the data we collect is stored and processed on cloud infrastructures provided by our partners (the data processors in GDPR terms).
+We store all data in Switzerland or in the European Union.
 Our partners are:

 We do our best to keep your information safe.
 First, we minimize the data we collect.
-By deciding not to collect your access credentials to third-party accounts nor your calendar data we can keep this data safe from possible attacks to our cloud infrastructure.
+For example, we collect the calendar account credentials only if you decide to use a feature that requires it.
 Second, we use safe protocols for communication and transferring data (such as HTTPS).
+Credentials are stored encrypted using RSA.
 We use pseudonymising or anonymising where suitable, for example when we train Machine Learning models based on aggregated data.
 We use 2-factor authentication, whenever available, to access our accounts on processing partners that host your information.
 We monitor our systems for possible vulnerabilities and attacks.
 Even though we try our best, we can not guarantee the total security of information.
 However, we promise to notify suitable authorities of data breaches.
 We will also notify you if there is a threat to your rights or interests.
 We will do everything we reasonably can to prevent security breaches and to assist authorities should any breaches occur.

 As a productivity tool, Morgen is not intended for or designed to attract anyone under the age of 16, and we do not intentionally or knowingly collect information on our sites from anyone under the age of 16 (or older in some jurisdictions).
 We encourage parents to be involved in the online activities of their children to ensure that no information is collected from a child without parental permission.